BNolet/FukBird/README.md

 To use this script, install tampermonkey which can be found [here](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) and then clicking the link for the script.

 [Link](https://github.com/BNolet/RLCS/raw/master/rlcs.user.js)

+Update by Stjerneklar
+-enter now sends message
+-tried to make it look like robin, still a work in progress.
+-cruel cruel usage of css.